king-martinien/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Create a script that switches the current user to the user betty
 - Write a script that print the effective username of the current user
+- Write a script that print all the groups the current user is part of